Robert-van-Engelen/Forth500/manual.md

     : cell-array: CELLS BUFFER: DOES> SWAP CELLS + ; ↲

-where `CELLS BUFFER:` allocates the specified number of cells for the named array, where `BUFFER:` just calls `CREATE ALLOT` to define the name with the reserved space.
+where `CELLS BUFFER:` creates a new word and allocates the specified number of cells for the named array, where `BUFFER:` just calls `CREATE ALLOT` to define the name with the reserved space.

-We can use `cell-array` to create an array of 10 prime numbers, each is a single integer:
+We can use `cell-array` to create an array of 10 uninitialized cells, then set the first entry to `123` for example:

-    10 cell-array: primes ↲
+    10 cell-array: values ↲
-     2 0 primes !
-3 1 primes !
-5 2 primes !
-7 3 primes !
-11 4 primes ! ↲
-    13 5 primes !
-17 6 primes !
-23 7 primes !
-29 8 primes !
-31 9 primes ! ↲
+    123 0 values ! ↲

 A generic `array` word takes the number of elements and size of an element, where the element size is stored as a cell using `,` followed by `* ALLOT` to